 Pilar Opazo is a Post-Doctoral Associate and Lecturer in the “Work and Organization Studies” group at MIT Sloan.
 She did her PhD in Sociology at Columbia University.
 Her research explores how organizational contexts shape social behavior.
 Specifically, her research interests include Organizational and Economic Sociology, Innovation Studies, Qualitative Methods, Negotiation, and Science and Technology Studies.

 Her book “Appetite for Innovation: Change and Creativity at elBulli” (2016), published with Columbia University Press,

 uses ethnographic techniques to examine the nature of radical and systematic innovation.
 Her investigation considers the case of elBulli, the avant-garde restaurant directed by Chef Ferran Adria that has pioneered the “molecular” or “experimental” cuisine movement in the gastronomy industry. http://cup.columbia.edu/book/appetite-for-innovation/9780231176781

-Pilar’s doctoral dissertation received the “Robert K. Merton Award” for Best Dissertation in 2014, awarded by the Sociology Department at Columbia University.
+Pilar’s doctoral thesis received the “Robert K. Merton Award” for Best Dissertation in 2014, awarded by the Sociology Department at Columbia University.
 Her research has been supported by a Fulbright Scholarship and a grant awarded by Telefonica Digital, Barcelona, major telecommunication company in Spain.

 During 2008 and 2009, under the frame of the Center on Organizational Innovation